lnzzz/ws-events-handler/README.md

 - `every`: Cycle will be executed every N messages.
 - `exclusive`: Cycle will only execute it's internal callback and not the root callback defined in the handler configuration.
 If false, root callback will be called every time a message arrives to 'eventName'.
 - `rounds`: Cycle will run N times and then it will unregister from event.
-- `destroyAfter`: Cycle will destroy after rounds have been completed.
+- `destroyAfter`: Cycle will destroy after all rounds have been completed.
 - `once`: Cycle will run only once. (similar to setting rounds = 1)